Vanderson (footballer, born 2001)

-Vanderson de Oliveira Campos (born 21 June 2001), simply known as Vanderson, is a Brazilian professional footballer who plays as a right-back or right wing-back for club Monaco and the Brazil national team.
+Vanderson de Oliveira Campos (born 21 June 2001), simply known as Vanderson (/pt-BR/), is a Brazilian professional footballer who plays as a right-back or right wing-back for club Monaco and the Brazil national team.

 Club career

 On 18 December 2020, Vanderson signed a four-year contract with Grêmio.
 He made his professional debut with the club in a 2–1 Campeonato Brasileiro Série A win over Atlético Goianiense on 28 December 2020.

 On 1 January 2022, Vanderson signed for Ligue 1 club Monaco on a contract until June 2027.
 The transfer fee paid to Grêmio was reportedly €11 million.